Rapptz/discord.py/docs/guide/interactions/modals.rst

 Defining a Modal
 ------------------

-Modals share structural similarities with :ref:`Views <guide_interactions_views>`, both are used to design component based UIs.
+Modals share structural similarities with :ref:`Views <guide_interactions_views>`, both are used to design component-based UIs.

 Modals are created by subclassing the :class:`~discord.ui.Modal` class.